alttch/bma-info/eva4/realtime.rst

 .. contents::

 EVA ICS v4 supports low-latency real-time mode.
-With this functionality, certain or even all fieldbus operations can be replaced with EVA ICS services.
+With this functionality, certain or even all fieldbus tasks can be replaced with EVA ICS services.

 This allows to: